Skip to content

 How do Express Entry Draws work?

-Once an applicant enter the Express Entry system, they are given a CRS score.
-Applicants are selected from the Express Entry pool during Express Entry draws, where IRCC issue invitations to apply (ITA) to candidates with the highest ranking CRS score.
+Once an applicant enters the Express Entry system, they are given a CRS score.
+Applicants are selected from the Express Entry pool during Express Entry draws, where IRCC issues invitations to apply for PR to candidates with the highest ranking CRS score.

 How often do Express Entry Draws happen?